 Dental Implants - We place Biohorizons name brand implants with Laser-loc technology.
 These implants are among the best in the nation.

-Silver Diamine Fluoride - One application can stop the growth of a cavity for a while to delay it's growth.
+Silver Diamine Fluoride - One application can help stop the growth of a cavity for a while to delay it's growth.
 This FDA approved treatment is great for children who cannot sit for a traditional filling.
 It does cause the cavity to turn black but can be covered with a white material to mask the color.
 This is a great service for children who cannot cooperate for fillings and allows us to manage the cavities without invasive procedures until they are able to cooperate for treatment.

 Pulpotemy- a pulpotemy is a nerve treatment, like a simple form of a root canal, done on a baby tooth.
 Usually the tooth has a cavity that is large and is starting to infect the tooth.
 The diseased part of the nerve is removed and the tooth is treated with a medication to kill any bacteria left.
 Then a filling material is placed in the hole of the tooth.
 It is usually recommended that a stainless steel crown be placed over the tooth to protect it from chipping and breaking.

 Space Maintainers - when a baby molar tooth is lost early a space maintainer is recommended.
 A space maintainer holds space for the permanent tooth that is growing down in the bone.
 Without this space holder the other teeth can crowd out the forming tooth and make it hard for it to fit into it's place in the mouth.